emca-it/EnergySOAR/07-0-0-Integrations/Responders/Duo_Security/Duo_Security.rst

      :target: assets/Responders.jpg
      :alt: Responders

-Add Observable type in TheHive**
+Add Observable type in Energy SOAR Base**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* per default TheHive has no "username" Observable type, so we have to add this in the Admin settings
+* per default Energy SOAR Base has no "username" Observable type, so we have to add this in the Admin settings
 *
   .. image:: assets/AddObservableType.jpg
      :target: assets/AddObservableType.jpg
      :alt: AddObservableType

-Run the Responder action in TheHive
+Run the Responder action in Energy SOAR Base
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you have add an observable, you can now take action and lock/unlock the User in Duo Security